Luna Sea: 1986–1991: Formation and debut album

-In 1990, Lunacy continued to play small venue concerts and for the first time outside Tokyo, in Osaka.
-They held their first anniversary concert Kurofuku Gentei Gig (黒服限定GIG) at Machida Play House on June 10, where they distributed the free demo "Lastly".
-Towards the end of the year, the band changed their name from Lunacy to Luna Sea.
-In early 1991, they were discovered by hide of X Japan and were signed by X Japan co-founder Yoshiki to his independent label Extasy Records.
-They then took part in the label's Nuclear Fusion Tour in March with Gilles de Rais and Sighs of Love Potion.
+In early 1991, they were discovered by hide and signed to his X Japan bandmate Yoshiki's independent label, Extasy Records.
+Luna Sea took part in the label's Nuclear Fusion Tour in March with Gilles de Rais and Sighs of Love Potion.
 On the tour, a 3-track sample CD including a song from each band was freely distributed, to which they contributed a short sample of "Precious".
-Their first album, the self-titled Luna Sea, was released the following month.
+The self-titled Luna Sea was released on April 21.
 They held larger live performances throughout the year with their first national tour titled Under the New Moon, which was separated into three legs or "Episodes", with 45 performances, of which the final concerts attracted an audience of over one thousand.
 The tour gathered seventeen thousand people in total.
 On October 29, they performed at that year's Extasy Summit concert, at the sold out Nippon Budokan.

 1992–1994: Breakthrough success; Major label debut with Image, Eden and Mother

 In January 1992, the band's official fan club Slave was launched.
+Its name was derived from "slave tapes", a term used for backup tapes that are synchronized during the recording process, in order to symbolize that the fans "synchronize" with the band.
 In March they held a small fan club tour and on May 20 performed their last indie concert, the third kurofuku gentei gig at Machida Play House.
-On May 21, Luna Sea released their first major studio album, Image, on MCA Victor.
+On May 21, Luna Sea released their first major label studio album, Image, on MCA Victor.
+They had originally been approached by Akira Sekiguchi of Victor Invitation when it was still not publicly announced that they had signed to Extasy, so when the time came to sign to a major label, they decided to go with Victor, as they were the first to approach them and Sekiguchi had been very enthusiastic.
+However, negotiations were conducted with someone else, and talks broke down when the band felt the offer was not enough.
+But they were then told a new Victor label was launching.
+Because it was new with only one other Japanese artist, Mari Hamada, MCA Victor could provide Luna Sea with the level of support they wanted, agreed to their requests, and even allowed them to have Sekiguchi act as their representative.
 The album peaked at number 9, spending 14 weeks on the Oricon charts.
 It was followed by the band's debut tour Image or Real in May, and corresponding with their increasing popularity, continued with After the Image tour in September.
 There were 25 concerts with an audience of more than twenty-eight thousand people.
 On October 31, they performed at another Extasy Summit at the Nippon Budokan.